OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ![Liberty tool window](images/liberty-tool-window-view.png)

-### Use the "Go to Action" IntelliJ IDEA menu
+### Use the Go to Action IntelliJ IDEA menu

-The Liberty Tools plugin provides a set of actions for the "Go to Action" IntelliJ IDEA menu.
+The Liberty Tools plugin provides a set of actions for the **Go to Action** IntelliJ IDEA menu.
 You can access the **Go to Action** IntelliJ IDEA menu either by pressing **Shift** twice, then selecting the **Actions** tab, or  by pressing **Ctl/Cmd** + **Shift** + **A**.
 All Liberty Tools actions that are described in the following sections are also available from the **Go to Action** IntelliJ IDEA menu.

 ![Liberty actions in "Go to Action" menu](images/liberty-go-to-action-view.png)

 ### Start your application in dev mode

-To start your application in dev mode, in the Liberty tool window select the **Start** action under your application.
+To start your application in dev mode, select the **Start** action for your application in the Liberty tool window.

-A new terminal tab will open to the run the application in dev mode.
+A new terminal tab opens to the run the application in dev mode.

 ![Liberty Start action](images/liberty-start.png)

 ### Start your application in dev mode with configuration

-To start your application in dev mode with custom configuration, in the Liberty tool window select the **Start...** action under your application.
+To start your application in dev mode with custom configuration, select the **Start...** action for your application in the Liberty tool window.
 The action opens a Liberty Edit Configuration dialog.
 You can specify parameters for the [Liberty Maven dev goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#additional-parameters) or [Liberty Gradle dev task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#command-line-parameters).

 ![Liberty Start... action](images/liberty-start-with-config.png)

 When you finish customizing the configuration, click **Run**.

-A new terminal tab will open to run the application in dev mode.
+A new terminal tab opens to run the application in dev mode.

 ![Liberty Start... action running in terminal](images/liberty-start-with-config-terminal.png)

-Note that the configuration shown in the Edit Configuration dialog is created and displayed automatically if a Run/Debug configuration is not already associated with the project.
+The configuration that is shown in the **Edit Configuration** dialog is created and displayed automatically if a Run/Debug configuration is not already associated with the project.
 If a single configuration is already associated with the project, that configuration is displayed.
 If multiple configurations are already associated with the project, the highlighted/last run configuration is displayed.

 ### Start your application in dev mode in a container

-To use dev mode for containers, in the Liberty tool window select the **Start in container** action under your application.
+To use dev mode for containers, select the **Start in container** action for your application in the Liberty tool window.

 ![Liberty Start in container action](images/liberty-start-in-container.png)

 For more information on dev mode for containers, check out the [Liberty Maven devc goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#devc-container-mode) or the [Liberty Gradle libertyDevc task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#libertydevc-task-container-mode).

-## Running your application's tests
+## Running your application tests

 After your application is running on Liberty using dev mode, you can easily run the tests provided by your application.

-To run tests, in the Liberty tool window select the **Liberty: Run tests** action under your application.
+To run tests, select the **Run tests** action for your application in the Liberty tool window.

 The tests are run in the corresponding terminal.

 ![Liberty run tests action](images/liberty-run-tests-action.png)

-## View your application's test reports
+## View your application test reports

-After you finish running your application's tests, you can access the produced test reports.
-Test reports will open in your external default browser.
+After you finish running your application tests, you can access the produced test reports.
+Test reports open in your external default browser.

 ### Maven-built applications

-To view the integration test report for Maven-built applications, in the Liberty tool window select the **View integration test report** action under your application.
+To view the integration test report for Maven-built applications, select the **View integration test report** action for your application in the Liberty tool window.

 This action looks for the integration test report at the `/target/site/failsafe-report.html` default location.

-To view the unit test report for Maven-built applications, in the Liberty tool window select the **View unit test report** action under your application.
+To view the unit test report for Maven-built applications, select the **View unit test report** action for your application in the Liberty tool window.

 This action looks for the unit test report at the `/target/site/surefire-report.html` default location.

 ### Gradle-built applications

-To view the test report for Gradle-built applications, in the Liberty tool window select the **View test report** action under your application.
+To view the test report for Gradle-built applications, select the **View test report** action for your application in the Liberty tool window.

 This action looks for the unit test report at the `build/reports/tests/test/index.html` default location.

 ## Stop your application

-To stop your application, in the Liberty tool window select the **Stop** action under your application.
+To stop your application, select the **Stop** action for your application in the Liberty tool window.

 ![Liberty stop action](images/liberty-stop-action.png)